BurgerAndreas/adjoint_samplers/README.md

 ![](./assets/demo.png)

 ## Training DW and LJ energies
-Run the following script to download the necessary reference samples to the folder `data` for evaluation purposes:
+Run the following script to download the necessary reference .npy test splits for the synthetic energies into ./data (DW4, LJ13, LJ55) from the DEM GitHub repo for evaluation purposes:
 ```
 bash scripts/download.sh
 ```